priya-k-prakash/priya-k-prakash/README.md

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;***Academic Background*** Msc- Machine Intelligence
-    I have been working in  ML projects at Datahub technologies Research and Development for several teams such as ML Centre of Excellence,
+    I have been working in  ML projects at Datahub technologies Research and Development for several teams such as
+  1. ML Centre of Excellence,
-  Customer Experience and
+  2. Customer Experience and
-  Operations Analytics
+  3. Operations Analytics

-  * Since 2019, I have been in the field of Machine Intelligence, and the roamnce has not died down yet :)
+  * Since 2019, I have been in the field of Machine Intelligence, and the romance has not died down yet :)

   * Largely because of Research Intrest that landed my way.